Hoffmann-Lab/bashbone/README.md

 variants::varscan          variants::vcfnorm           visualize::venn
 ```

-In order to make use of bashbone conda environments, which ensures all supplied scripts to work as expected, activate bashbone with conda enabled
+In order to make use of biobash conda environments, which ensures all supplied scripts to work as expected, activate bashbone with conda enabled

 ```bash
 source <path/of/installation>/latest/bashbone/activate.sh -c true